developer-aneeb/RxEaseAI_Web/README.md

 ## One-line summary

-- RxEaseAI is a modern UI that simulates OCR ingestion, dosage safety checks, and operational analytics for pharmacies and hospital networks.
+- RxEaseAI is a modern UI that simulates OCR ingestion, dosage safety checks, operational analytics, and secure authentication for pharmacies and hospital networks.

 ---